 Call for Programs

 The Society for Nutrition Education and Behavior invites proposals for conference sessions for the 2021 Annual Conference Raising Reliance and Resilience, August 7-10 in New Orleans, LA.
 The 54th Annual Conference will provide attendees with strategies and tools to use in the ever-changing world of nutrition and health.
 The deadline for proposals has been extended.
-Proposals are due by October 2, 2020.
+Proposals are due by October 23, 2020.
 Note: all submissions must be made online, but you may review a pdf or a word document of the questions before submitting.